mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: My next challenge is a survey form, so here i came MDN!
 Form tutorials!
 Also, learned some backend principles
    - Thoughts: I cheated and worked at school today...
 Too excited!

+  Day 99: June 6, 2018
+   - Today's Progress: Made a functional lunch survey, still need to do some CSS
+   - Thoughts: Found a great solution for limmiting checkboxes by googling today, day in the life i guess?

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)